AntelopeIO/leap/README.md

 #### Long-Running Tests
 The long-running tests are [medium-to-large](https://testing.googleblog.com/2010/12/test-sizes.html) integration tests that rely on shared resources and take a very long time to run.

-You can invoke them using `ctest` from a terminal in your Leap build directory.
+You can invoke them by running `ctest` from a terminal in your Leap build directory and specifying the following arguments:
 ```bash
 ctest -L "long_running_tests"
 ```